THIS MASTER SERVICES AGREEMENT

 1.12 In the event of any conflict or inconsistency between the Clauses, the Service Specification, Licence Agreement, SPLA and CSP Agreement (including any changes or variations to each of the Clauses, the Service Specification, Licence Agreement, SPLA and CSP Agreement), the following order of precedence shall apply (in decreasing order) to the extent of such conflict or inconsistency:

 (a) the Service Specification;

 (b) the Licence Agreements, SPLA and CSP Agreements, to the extent applicable to the respect Services;

 2.1 This Agreement sets out the terms and conditions under which the Supplier shall provide to the Customer the Services and shall be incorporated within each Service Specification.

 2.2 This Agreement shall (i) be in substitution for any prior oral or other prior arrangements between the Supplier and the Customer in connection with the purchase of the relevant Services; and (iii) prevail over any of the Customer’s inconsistent terms or conditions contained in, or referenced in, any order confirmation or other acknowledgement, quotation, delivery note, invoice or similar document or implied by law, trade custom or practice.

-2.3 No addition to, variation of or other amendment or purported amendment to any Service Specification, Licence Agreement, SPLA and Customer Agreement or this Agreement shall be binding on the Parties unless expressly stated as such, made in writing and signed by a duly authorised Representative of both Parties.
+2.3 No addition to, variation of or other amendment or purported amendment to any Service Specification, Licence Agreement, SPLA and CSP Agreement or this Agreement shall be binding on the Parties unless expressly stated as such, made in writing and signed by a duly authorised Representative of both Parties.